Localization of quantum biequivariant D-modules and q-W algebras

 \section{Realizations of quantum groups associated to Weyl group elements}

 Our main objects of study are certain specializations of realizations of quantum groups associated to Weyl group elements.
 Let $s$ be an element of the Weyl group $W$ of the pair $(\g,\h)$, and $\h'$ the orthogonal complement, with respect to the Killing form, to the subspace of $\h$ fixed by the natural action of $s$ on $\h$.
+Let $\h'^*$ be the image of $\h'$ in $\h^*$ under the identification $\h^*\simeq \h$ induced by the canonical bilinear form on $\g$.
 The restriction of the natural action of $s$ on $\h^*$ to the subspace $\h'^*$ has no fixed points.
 Therefore one can define the Cayley transform ${1+s \over 1-s }P_{{\h'}^*}$ of the restriction of $s$ to ${\h'}^*$, where $P_{{\h'}^*}$ is the orthogonal projection operator onto ${{\h'}^*}$ in $\h^*$, with respect to the Killing form.